Asncodes-80/polikoo/README.md

 Copyright © 2020 Alireza Soltani Neshan.

-This is a concept and final project for my Web design course and my idea is unique and i'm going to full complete that in field of website.
+This is a concept and final project for my Web design course and my idea is unique and i'm going to full complete that in field of website

+***